Reading the UK national version.Choose your region →

 When does it apply?

-• This right applies to all tenants — including ASTs, secure tenancies, and statutory tenancies.
+• The right applies to all tenants — ASTs, secure tenancies, statutory tenancies.
+Even lodgers (who live with their landlord) can't be illegally harassed.

-• Your landlord should give you at least 24 hours' written notice before visiting (though this is convention rather than statute — the key point is they cannot enter without consent).
+• Your landlord should give at least 24 hours' written notice before a visit.
+(The 24 hours figure is convention rather than statute — the bigger point is that they cannot enter without your consent.)

-• This also applies to letting agents acting on the landlord's behalf.
+• The duty extends to letting agents acting on the landlord's behalf.

-• If your landlord enters without permission, tell them in writing that they must not do so and that you expect 24 hours' notice.
+• First time the landlord lets themselves in: email them in writing stating they may not do so and you expect 24 hours' notice.
+Keep the email.

 What should you NOT do?